-In a series of films that have contained a suit of techno-armour wearing one percenter, a raging id monster and a hammer throwing Norse God, by far the most delicate touch Marvel has needed to apply was for the star spangled Avenger.
+In a series of films that have contained a one percenter wearing a snug suit of techno-armour, a raging, green id monster and a hammer throwing Norse God with Fabio hair, it seems that the most delicate touch the then-still fledgling Marvel Cinematic Universe has needed to apply was that for their star spangled Avenger.

-However, in addition to it’s sting casting, the film manages to pull some aces out of the hat to halt a fatal nose dive not least being an musical interlude detailing in a incredible meta-sequence the good Captain’s time as a propaganda symbol.
+However, in addition to it’s stiring casting, the film manages to pull some impressive aces out of the hat to halt the exact kind of fatal nose dive that left Cap on ice for decades, the first being having the balls to include a truly stupendous, honest-to-god musical interlude which details an incredible meta-sequence which charts the good Captain’s time as a propaganda symbol.
 Plus Cap’s costume is one of the best comic to movie transitions I’ve ever seen, not 100% comic accurate but keeping all the correct details while being totally practical.

 Not amazing, but good enough with plenty of room to build on, Captain America succeeds in realizing a difficult character and is well worth a salute.